MasteryEducation/CPAExamsMastery.com/content/aud/4/15/3/index.md

 ---

-## SEO-Optimized Quiz: Consistency, Changes in Accounting Principles, and Corrections of Errors
+## Quiz: Consistency, Changes in Accounting Principles, and Corrections of Errors

 {{< quizdown >}}